 I’ve received two heartbreaking emails this week, and heard the story of a close friend who is going through a rough time, too, and it made me think I need to say something to those women, too.
-So I did!
-I thought I’d start video blogging some of my posts, and this seemed like a good one to start on:
+So here we go.

 1. Remember, just because it’s awful now doesn’t mean it always will be.

 Of people who rated their marriages as a 7 or 8 on a 1-8 scale, with 8 being lousy, 78% rated it as a 1 or 2 5 years later.
 Things often do get better!
 Just because your marriage is in the toilet does not necessarily mean it’s time to flush it.

 But what if you’ve been waiting and it’s not improving?
 Surround yourself with a great Christian body.
 Find one or two great mentors or counselors to tell the whole story to who can give you wise counsel.
 I knew one woman who was sure her husband was being verbally abusive to their daughter.
 He wasn’t.
 He was just stricter than she was (she didn’t believe in limits).
 She needed someone outside to show her that.

 At the same time, sometimes drastic action is necessary.
 Find a good Christian mentor to help you.

 3. Get a hold of Leslie Vernick’s The Emotionally Destructive Marriage